thehonorguard/mkdocs/docs/handbook.md

 When broadcasting over radios, ALWAYS state your callsign then the recipient callsign ("Alpha to XRay")

-When the recipient party acknowledged your transmission, you can broadcast your message, keeping it as concise as possible.
+When the recipient party acknowledged your transmission, you can broadcast your message, keeping it as concise as possible.<br>
 Command comms typically goes on in Command chat, which unless you are the group leader, you won’t hear.

-If your squad leader goes down and you are next in line for command, it is your responsibility to contact command and let them know your current situation.
+If your squad leader goes down and you are next in line for command, it is your responsibility to contact command and let them know your current situation (keep in mind your yellow smokes too).<br>
 However you will not be able to do this on command net because you will not be the group leader

 The easiest way to transmit this information is to tell your medic ground, who can relay the priority to command.<br>
 Do NOT be afraid of "*breaking*" comms when an emergency is going on.